 Although the Company regularly assesses these estimates, actual results could differ materially from these estimates.
 Changes in estimates are recorded in the period in which they become known.
+Acquisitions and divestitures are not announced until certain.
 The Company bases its estimates on historical experience and various other assumptions that it believes to be reasonable under the circumstances.
 Actual results may differ from management's estimates if past experience or other assumptions do not turn out to be substantially accurate.